 India is home to many native species that are famous around the globe.
 Bengal tigers, one-horned rhinos, gaur, high grounded deer, Asiatic lions, snow leopard, black buck, Indian wolfs & nilgai are some of them.
 This range of fauna highlights the versatility of Indian wildlife.
 If you ever wish to explore India, we’d recommend you to include wildlife safari in your itenary as a must-do.

 Display of Indian wildlife

-Wildlife India is spread everywhere but the places where you can watch them are biosphere reserves, national parks, sanctuaries, and Zoos.
-According to recent stats, India has 105 national parks, 543 wildlife sanctuaries, 18 biosphere reserves, and many other places like private protected areas that are under the observation of private companies, villages and NGOs.
+In India wildlife is spread throughout it’s landmass.
+The best place to experience it are biosphere reserves, national parks, sanctuaries, and Zoos.
+According to recent stats, India has 105 national parks, 565 wildlife sanctuaries and 18 biosphere reserves.
+There are many other private forested areas under the observation of private companies, villages and NGOs.

-These places are maintained with full responsibility and every constituent participant of Indian wildlife is honored and their every need is fulfilled.
+These places are maintained with full responsibility, every constituent participant of is honored and their every need is fulfilled.
 These areas are under the supervision of the Indian Government.
-The Indian government is having a designated part of their budget especially for biosphere reserves and the forest officials are selected through examination for the maintenance of forests.
+The policymakers in the government have provided budget allocation to protect biosensitive zones.
+Especially so for biosphere reserves.
+The selection of forest officials requires them to clear a written exam followed by a period of training on the ground.
+They are then trained on the job as per the needs of protection & conservation requirements .
 Also, the Indian education system has designated course for the people who want to work for the protection of the wildlife in India.

 In a nutshell, it can be said that India boasts of the abundant wildlife in terms of both flora and fauna.
 But in addition, we also feel responsible to protect our wildlife and to prevent the endangered species from extinction.